Elote dip is a creamy dip based on the flavors of Mexican street corn. It's fresh, flavorful, and quick and easy to make! Ready in 15 minutes!

 If you know me at all, you know I can never get enough fresh sweet corn in when it's in season, so let's make elote dip!
 It's creamy, light, citrusy, and a little spicy!
-It's based on the flavors of Mexican street corn, a popular street food in Mexico and beyond.
+It's a dip based on the flavors of Mexican street corn, a popular street food I enjoyed while traveling in Mexico.

 Jump to:

 - Cotija cheese: Cotija is a Mexican cheese made from cow's milk.
 It has a crumbly texture and a salty, milky flavor.
-It's not a melting cheese, it's made for "finishing" Mexican recipes like black beans, enchiladas, and side dishes like this corn salad.
+It's not a melting cheese, it's made for "finishing" dishes like enchiladas or corn and shishito salad.
+Feta cheese is a good substitution.

-- Fresh lime juice and zest: I can never leave the zest behind, so we'll use it to add freshness and aroma.
+- Fresh lime juice and zest: I always use the citrus zest when I'm using the juice, to add freshness and aroma.

 - Cayenne pepper and chili powder: This will give us some spicy kick!